phobic-minion/Fast-Rental/README.md

 3. **Configure Firebase:**

     * Connect the app to Firebase via Android Studio
-    * Enable Authentication, Firestore, and Storage
+    * Enable Authentication, Firebase, and Storage

 4. **Insert your Google Maps API key** in `local.properties`: